SAP-samples/abap-cheat-sheets/29_Numeric_Operations.md

   - Data objects of numeric data types (named and unnamed data objects)
   - Data objects whose content can be converted to numeric data types
   - Numeric functions returning a numeric value
-  - Functional methods calls returning a numeric value
+  - Functional method calls returning a numeric value
 - ABAP supports these arithmetic operators: `+`, `-`, `*`, `/`, `DIV`, `MOD`, and `**`.
 Notes:
   - `DIV`: Returns the integer part of the division of the left operand by the right, with a positive remainder.
   - `MOD`: Returns a positive remainder of the division of the left operand by the right.
   - `**`: Raises the left operand to the power of the right (Note: Can produce type `f`; consider using the `ipow` function as an alternative if you want to avoid the type `f`.)
 - Parentheses in arithmetic expressions prioritize the calculations inside them.
 - You can combine one or more operands to perform calculations.
 - You can prefix operands with `+` or `-` signs.
 - Note that calculations can trigger exceptions.
 If not caught, these result in runtime errors.